-Discounts and exemptions must be applied for in writing, either by applying online at www.lewisham.gov.uk/myservices/counciltax/reductions by completing an application form or by letter.
+Discounts and exemptions must be applied for in writing, either by applying online by completing an application form or by letter.
 You will need to supply proof of any qualifying benefits.
 Please contact us for further information.

 People with disabilities